 Sustain the improvement, prevent recurrence

-A maintenance care plan with defined check-ins, nutritional monitoring, and a structured activity program ensures the improvement holds and that the systemic drivers do not reload over time.
+A maintenance care plan with defined check-ins, nutritional monitoring, and a personalised activity program ensures the improvement holds and that the systemic drivers do not reload over time.

 Frequently Asked Questions